-17. Partnership for the Goals

-Manufacturing has a large role to play in the sub-goals to increase trade and strengthen technology capability for least developed countries
+17. Partnership for the Goals Manufacturing has a large role to play in the sub-goals to increase trade and strengthen technology capability for least developed countries

-9. Industry, Innovation and Infrastructure

-Manufacturing is the enabler of industry, produces the physical components of infrastructure and drives innovation

-Figure 3: How does a robust manufacturing sector contribute to the SDGs?

-Our investment themes

-We aim to invest in businesses that are not only commercially viable but also make a material contribution to wider economic development.
-This leads us to prioritise investments that have one or more of three effects:

-1. Improving the availability of manufactured products

-CDC aims to invest in companies that will make manufactured final or intermediate goods more readily available domestically (or regionally) through lower prices, shorter lead-times or better quality (more fit-for-purpose) and that potentially displace imports.
+Our investment themes We aim to invest in businesses that are not only commercially viable but also make a material contribution to wider economic development.
+This leads us to prioritise investments that have one or more of three effects: 1.
+Improving the availability of manufactured products CDC aims to invest in companies that will make manufactured final or intermediate goods more readily available domestically (or regionally) through lower prices, shorter lead-times or better quality (more fitfor-purpose) and that potentially displace imports.
 We prioritise manufacturers of goods that meet basic needs for shelter, food, sanitation and healthcare, but will also consider other sub-sectors.

-2. Accelerating manufacturing ecosystem development

-Our investments aim to accelerate the development of manufacturing ecosystems in African and South Asian countries.
+2. Accelerating manufacturing ecosystem development Our investments aim to accelerate the development of manufacturing ecosystems in African and South Asian countries.
 We seek investment opportunities that help to remove growth constraints.
 An example of this could be a lack of local packaging suppliers preventing development of other sub-sectors.
 We support businesses to extend their capabilities and build more complex, high-tech skills and we support strong management teams with local growth aspirations.
 We also back companies in sub-sectors that can export competitively.

-3. Promoting more responsible production and consumption

-We promote positive transformations within the manufacturing sector that lead to more sustainable production and consumption, cleaner technologies, gender equality, skills development and better job quality.
+3. Promoting more responsible production and consumption We promote positive transformations within the manufacturing sector that lead to more sustainable production and consumption, cleaner technologies, gender equality, skills development and better job quality.
 We also work with our investees to improve their Environmental, Social and Governance (ESG) practices.

-Indorama: Supporting independent production and farmer education

-Located in Port Harcourt, Nigeria, Indorama Eleme Fertiliser & Chemicals Limited (IEFCL) is the world's largest urea fertilizer manufacturing plant.
-As part of a syndicate of international finance institutions, led by the IFC and including most of the DFI community, CDC supported the development of this business with loans of \$40 million in 2013 for the first line of the fertilizer plant, \$100 million in 2018 for the second line and \$25 million in 2020 for an upgrade of the second line.
+Indorama: Supporting independent production and farmer education Located in Port Harcourt, Nigeria, Indorama Eleme Fertiliser & Chemicals Limited (IEFCL) operates the world's largest single train urea fertiliser manufacturing plant.
+As part of a syndicate of international finance institutions, led by the IFC and including most of the European DFI community, CDC supported the development of this business with loans of \$40 million in 2013 for the first line of the fertiliser plant, \$100 million in 2018 for the second line and \$25 million in 2020 for an upgrade of the second line.
 Having previously depended on imported fertiliser, Nigeria now benefits from significant domestic production, allowing for a reduction in production costs for Nigerian farmers and improvement of food security for a rapidly growing population.
-As part of its operations, the company educates farmers about the proper use of fertilisers for maximizing long-term agricultural yields.
+As part of its operations, the company educates and provides training to farmers about the proper use of fertilisers for maximizing long-term agricultural yields.
 Over 3,600 people are working on the construction of the second line while the first line of the plant employs 470 people.
 In a potentially dangerous working environment, the company puts great effort into environmental health and safety (EHS).
 Staff are trained in defensive driving, working at height, crane operations, scaffolding and the safe use of tools.
 Before every shift, workers attend an EHS briefing on the day's tasks.
-As of March 2020, the company achieved over 7.7 million 'Lost-Time Incident Free Manhours'.
+As of March 2020, the company achieved over 7.7 million 'Lost-Time Incident Free Man-hours'.

-How CDC invests in manufacturing

-As a Development Finance Institute (DFI), we have a dual mandate to invest to achieve both development impact and financial return.
+How CDC invests in manufacturing As a Development Finance Institute (DFI), we have a dual mandate to invest to achieve both development impact and financial return.
 Achieving a financial return protects our capital, allowing us to reinvest and continue to support more businesses.
 When selecting manufacturing businesses to invest in, we seek a source of sustainable advantage.
 This will depend on the value drivers of the business, which vary with the type of manufacturing concerned (see figure below).